 In November I introduced a periodic blog feature called “Language Cop” to “keep track of unacceptable words and catchphrases that enter the political dialogue.”
 In that column I exiled the terms “optics” and “inflection point.”
 Earlier this month I inveighed against “pivot,” and last week I suggested this euphemism be replaced with a new term, “shake,” in deference to America's first multiplatform gaffe.
 Today I banish “Christian ”—not the word itself, but a specific, erroneous usage.

 Hold on there, pardner.
 Here's what I want to know: why do so many people get so upset about particular new pieces of jargon that enter widespread use?
 There's nothing wrong with optics or inflection point or pivot.
 They're perfectly good descriptive words.
 "Optics" doesn't mean quite the same thing as "appearances" and "inflection point" definitely doesn't mean the same thing as "significant developments."
+That makes them genuinely useful.
 "Pivot" seems fine too.
 All three of these terms seem like they're both nicely descriptive and full of meaning.
 When someone says "optics," for example, I know that they're talking not just about general appearances, but about how something plays in the media and how it plays with public opinion.
 Using the word optics also suggests that you're referring to a highly-planned operation managed by media pros, not just some random event on the street.